Paul Donnelly (footballer)

 Paul Michael Donnelly (born 16 February 1981) is an English former football player and coach.

 A defender, he played eleven games in the Football League for Port Vale between 1998 and 2002.
-Following this he played non-league football for Stone Dominoes until 2005, at which point he signed with Nantwich Town.
-Three years later he signed with Newcastle Town via Witton Albion.
-He moved on to Stafford Rangers in 2011, before joining Kidsgrove Athletic the following year.
-He signed with Leek Town in July 2013, before returning to Kidsgrove Athletic in May 2015.
-In June 2016, he returned to Leek Town as assistant manager to Anthony Danylyk, before following Danylyk to Belper Town 12-months later.
+Following this, he played non-League football for Stone Dominoes until 2005, at which point he signed with Nantwich Town.
+Three years later, he signed with Newcastle Town via Witton Albion.
+He moved on to Stafford Rangers in 2011 before joining Kidsgrove Athletic the following year.
+He signed with Leek Town in July 2013 before returning to Kidsgrove Athletic in May 2015.
+In June 2016, he returned to Leek Town as an assistant manager to Anthony Danylyk before following Danylyk to Belper Town 12 months later.